Commands¶

 Run-with¶

-This command provides alternative ways to run the analysis.
+Provide alternative ways to run the analysis.

 Compose¶

-This sub-command manages the Docker Compose environment automatically.
+Manage the Docker Compose environment automatically.

-Usage: bna run-with compose [OPTIONS] COUNTRY CITY [STATE] [FIPS_CODE]
+bna run-with compose [OPTIONS] COUNTRY CITY [STATE] [FIPS_CODE]

-It combines the configure
+It combines the configure, prepare, import, compute, export

 sub-commands and wraps them into the setup and tear-down of the Docker Compose